 As you go through all these steps, experiment and discover ideas that work for you.
 Remember, you have within you the wisdom and positive energy that is always striving to help you create whatever is in your highest good.

-More Success Tips
+More Tips on Setting Intentions

 - How to Make Lasting Change With Smart Goal Setting